andrejkn/framer/README.md

 **Framer** is consisted of movable frames which can be docked (minimized).
 Inside each movable frame there is a widget.
 Widgets emulate desktop applications, but really they are just DOM nodes, such as a `textarea`, `iframe`, `ReactElement` etc.
-Also, framer has a **DOCK** which is a plane that contains buttons of the active widgets.
+Also, framer has a **DOCK** which is a pane, which is also movable, that contains buttons of the active widgets.
 The dock is similar to the *Start* menu from Windows or the *Dock* from MacOS.